langdoc/KSCTC/README.md

 If you are interested in collaboration, contact [Michael Rießler](mailto:michael.riessler@uef.fi).

 ### Code of conduct
-Collaborators must acknowledge the terms of use by signing the [Code of Conduct](CoC.md).
+Collaborators must acknowledge the terms of use by signing the [Code of Conduct](CoC.md) (in the works).

 ## Metadata
 Currently, only basic metadata is available.

 Session metadata can be extracted from the overview below.
 Bibliographic metadata about the text sources is found in [Bibliography](bibliography.bib).
 Anonymized personal metadata about the text originators is included in the tier names in each individual session (e.g. "PAP1821m" is a male person born 1821, "AAA1932f" is a female person born 1932).

 More detailed metadata is planned to be published (in CMDI format) later.